TheOnlyOrchid/TheOnlyOrchid/README.md

 ## Professional Experience

-I currently have a full-time software engineering position with Hexis, developing a java automation client.
+I currently have a full-time software engineering position with **Hexis**, developing a java automation client.
 I also work as a freelance software contractor at **Rollerite LLC**, a company delivering software services to a range of clients.

 In these roles, I develop and deliver applications using Java and Kotlin.
 The experience has strengthened my understanding of production capable software, maintainability, and working within client requirements.